MarkBroerkens/CarND-Vehicle-Detection/README.md

 The pipeline for detection of cars is implemented in function `process()` in file [car_finder_pipeline.py](https://github.com/MarkBroerkens/CarND-Vehicle-Detection/blob/master/car_finder_pipeline.py).
 It consists of the following steps:

 1. Search for vehicles using the aformentioned sliding windows approach (see the `find_cars()` that is implemented in [search_and_classify.py](https://github.com/MarkBroerkens/CarND-Vehicle-Detection/blob/master/search_and_classify.py) )
-2. f the classifier detects a car in the window, then the window is added to the set of `hot` boxes.
+2. If the classifier detects a car in the window, then the window is added to the set of `hot` boxes.
 3. These boxes are then combined in a heatmap that shows how many boxes overlap at each point in the image.
 4. I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap (see [hotspots.py](https://github.com/MarkBroerkens/CarND-Vehicle-Detection/blob/master/hotspots.py)).
-I then assumed each blob corresponded to a vehicle.
+5. I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 Ultimately I searched on three scales using YUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images of the results and the intermediate calculations: